Guide to Northern Sonoma County

 Healdsburg

-The heart of Healdsburg is its historic Healdsburg Plaza, sprawling across an acre of lawn, shade trees, benches for relaxing (plus certainly a picnic paired with wine), and a tiered pagoda gazebo with a stage for live music.
-Locals and visitors flock to this oasis at Matheson Street and Healdsburg Avenue, as well as the winery tasting rooms, fine boutiques, art galleries, and restaurants that line its leafy perimeter—all of which make it easy to spend an entire day here.
+The heart of Healdsburg is its historic Healdsburg Plaza, sprawling across an acre of lawn, shaded by trees, with benches for relaxing (and, of course, a picnic paired with wine), and a tiered pagoda gazebo with a stage for live music.
+Locals and visitors flock to this oasis, as well as to the winery tasting rooms, boutiques, art galleries, and restaurants that line its leafy perimeter — which makes it easy to explore here all day.

 Healdsburg